OpenAiTx/OpenAiTx/projects/k2-fsa/ZipVoice/README-en.md

 #### 3.7 Remove long silences from the generated speech

-The model will automatically determine the positions and lengths of silences in the generated speech.
-Sometimes, it may produce long silences in the middle of the speech.
-If you do not want this, you can pass `--remove-long-sil` to remove long silences in the middle of the generated speech (edge silences will be removed by default).
+Model will automatically determine the positions and lengths of silences in the generated speech.
+It occasionally has long silence in the middle of the speech.
+If you don't want this, you can pass `--remove-long-sil` to remove long silences in the middle of the generated speech (edge silences will be removed by default).

 #### 3.8 Model downloading

-If you encounter difficulties connecting to HuggingFace when downloading the pre-trained models, try switching the endpoint to the mirror site: `export HF_ENDPOINT=https://hf-mirror.com`.
+If you have trouble connecting to HuggingFace when downloading the pre-trained models, try switching endpoint to the mirror site: `export HF_ENDPOINT=https://hf-mirror.com`.

 ## Train Your Own Model

-See the [egs](egs) directory for training, fine-tuning, and evaluation examples.
+See the [egs](egs) directory for training, fine-tuning and evaluation examples.

-## C++ Deployment
+## Production Deployment

+### NVIDIA Triton GPU Runtime

+For production-ready deployment with high performance and scalability, check out the [Triton Inference Server integration](runtime/nvidia_triton/) that provides optimized TensorRT engines, concurrent request handling, and both gRPC/HTTP APIs for enterprise use.

+### CPU Deployment

 Check [sherpa-onnx](https://github.com/k2-fsa/sherpa-onnx/pull/2487#issuecomment-3227884498) for the C++ deployment solution on CPU.